Aliases for MBD2 Gene

 GeneCards Summary for MBD2 Gene

 MBD2 (Methyl-CpG Binding Domain Protein 2) is a Protein Coding gene.
-Among its related pathways are RNA Polymerase I Promoter Opening and RNA Polymerase I Promoter Opening.
-GO annotations related to this gene include chromatin binding and mRNA binding.
+Diseases associated with MBD2 include tetralogy of fallot.
+Among its related pathways are Gene Expression and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
+GO annotations related to this gene include chromatin binding and protein domain specific binding.
 An important paralog of this gene is MBD3.

 UniProtKB/Swiss-Prot for MBD2 Gene